zaffron/arch-dotfiles/README.md

 - From inside the directory(open in command line) and run the following command `stow --adopt .`
 - This should auto symlink all the config files

-## For basic setup I have used the following repo
+## For basic setup I have used the following repo, though it is very old repo and might not work as of now

 [Jakoolit](https://github.com/JaKooLit/Arch-Hyprland)